johyexson/Churn_Analysis/README.md

 - Imported the data into MySQL in order for analysis
 - Executed queries to extract insights from the data
 - Used clauses and functions to answer questions related to the business task
+- Exported the data into Power BI for visualization and further analysis
-- Developed a dashboard for visualising the results using PowerBI desktop
+- Developed a dashboard for visualising the results using Power BI desktop